CNAG-Biomedical-Informatics/cbicall/docs-site/docs/technical-details/adding-a-pipeline.md

 CBIcall validates the selected YAML, pins the registered release, writes a params file in the run directory, and runs `nextflow run <source> -r <release>`.
-The workflow keeps its native output layout; CBIcall does not force it into `01_*`, `02_*`, or `03_*` directories.
+The workflow keeps its upstream output layout; CBIcall does not force it into `01_*`, `02_*`, or `03_*` directories.

-Use `canonical_outputs` for external workflows that produce final deliverables in backend-native directories.
-CBIcall resolves these patterns under the native output directory, records matches in `run-report.json`, and computes normalized VCF hashes for `compare-runs`.
+Use `canonical_outputs` for external workflows that produce final deliverables in upstream workflow directories.
+CBIcall resolves these patterns under the declared output directory, records matches in `run-report.json`, and computes normalized
+VCF hashes for `compare-runs`.

 When adding another nf-core workflow, add a registry entry with `provider`,